🇫🇷

 Frequently Asked Questions About France

-Is it safe to travel to France?
+Is it safe to travel to France right now?

-Do I need a visa for France?
+Do I need a visa to visit France for a short trip?

-When is the best time to visit France?
+When is the best time of year to visit France?

 Ready for France?